GlobularOne/cmake_utils/CONTRIBUTING.md

 ### Your First Code Contribution

-To setup an environment to develop and test cmake_utils, you need cmake, a c compiler and a c++ compiler.
-You can create one under the name of "project" (.gitignore file catches it) and likn the cmake files to `project/cmake/` and write a `CMakeLists.txt` file to test the changes.
-Be mindful that we require at least cmake version **3.9**.

 ### Improving The Documentation

 If improving the documentation or correcting it.
 Follow the already-established tone and theme of the documentation.
 For adding a new page, see other pages of the documentation as a template on how it should be structured.

 ## Styleguides

 ### Commit Messages

-Commit messages should be short, descriptive and use the past tense.
-An example of unacceptable messages is, "Library.cmake: Code refactoring".
-It does not sufficently describe the change happened and also doesn't use the past tense.
-It could have been: "Library.cmake: Refactored the source detection process".
+Commit messages should be short, descriptive and use the past tense (optional).
+An example of unacceptable messages is, "CompilerStandards.cmake: Adds new features".
+It does not sufficiently describe the change happened and also doesn't use the past tense.
+It could have been: "CompilerStandards.cmake: Added support for \<X> compiled language" or "CompilerStandards.cmake: Add support for \<X> compiled language" (which is also acceptable)

 ## Join The Project Team